One of the most common myths about Japan is that it’s incredibly pricey — but how expensive is Japan really?

 Hotel & Ryokan Prices in Japan

-Hotel and ryokan prices in Japan can vary greatly depending on the season (for example, cherry blossom season is particularly expensive), day of the week, and other factors.
+Hotel and ryokan prices can vary dramatically depending on the level of luxury, along with seasonality.
+For example, peak seasons like the cherry blossom season are particularly expensive.
+Nowadays, most hotels have dynamic pricing, which fluctuate based on factors including real-time inventory, day of the week, and more.

 Yuba, a tofu dish in Kyoto, Japan